What is an insurance lapse in New York State?

 - your vehicle can be impounded by a law enforcement officer

-- the DMV will revoke your registration your driver license
+- the DMV will revoke your registration and your driver license

 What will happen if I or my uninsured vehicle is in a traffic crash?

 Your license and registration will be suspended, and you will need to pay fines and penalties.

 If your vehicle does not have insurance and you or someone else driving your uninsured vehicle are involved in a traffic crash, the DMV will revoke your driver license and vehicle registration for at least one year.

 The traffic court fine could be as much as $1,500 for driving without insurance or allowing another person to drive your uninsured vehicle.
 You will also need to pay the DMV a $750 civil penalty to restore your driver license if it is revoked.

 What happens if my insurance is cancelled or reinstated, or I get new insurance?